 Insurance determinations are not binding on Florida courts.
 They are simply used to determine who pays what percentage of the damage between insurance companies.
 A Bradenton car accident can challenge a liability determination, as many Florida drivers disagree with liability apportionment.
 Sometimes such determinations are rushed to close a claim or because it is based on false statements.

 What is Florida no-fault insurance, and how can I use it?

 Florida is among a handful of no-fault insurance states.
 Florida motor vehicle owners must carry at least $10,000 in personal injury protection (PIP) insurance.
 This is called no-fault insurance because it doesn't matter who was liable for the accident.
 PIP insurance typically covers a percentage of an injured occupant's initial medical bills, medical needs, and lost wages up to the policy limit.

 You must apply for no-fault benefits within a certain amount of time, and it covers all injured vehicle occupants, not just the policyholder.
-In exchange for a quick disbursement of benefits, injured occupants cannot typically sue for minor injuries covered by no-fault.
+In exchange for quick disbursement of benefits, injured occupants cannot typically sue for minor injuries covered by no-fault.

-Why isn’t no-fault paying my medical bills?
+Why isn't my PIP no-fault coverage paying my medical bills?

-Don’t be surprised if you receive no-fault denial letters or requests for independent medical examinations (IMEs).
-Using your no-fault benefits typically means applying for these benefits, and using doctors who accept no-fault insurance and can submit the proper medical paperwork.
+Don't be surprised if you receive no-fault denial letters or requests for independent medical examinations (IMEs).
+Using your no-fault benefits typically means applying for these benefits and using doctors who accept no-fault insurance and can submit the proper medical paperwork.
 Employers must also fill out the proper lost wage application, and no-fault must be periodically recertified.

-Don’t be surprised if your no-fault insurer denies your claims after a Bradenton car accident.
-Most Bradenton car accident attorneys can assist you with the no-fault claims and the certification process
+Don't be surprised if your no-fault insurer denies your claims after a Bradenton car accident.
+Most Bradenton car accident attorneys can assist you with the no-fault claims and the certification process.

 Can I seek compensation from the other driver for my injuries and lost wages after a Bradenton car accident?